 Even though this brown-eyed stud is merely a brand ambassador, he’s decisively shaped Nespresso’s image: luxury, exclusivity, enjoyment, sophistication, a dash of Italy (but not too much) and complete indulgence.

 Would the Cloon fold a filter and spoon Folgers into a Melitta machine?
-No. He selects a beautifully designed coffee capsule – to match his cufflinks – presses a button and following some supping, seduces the damsel in the tight dress.
+No way.
+He selects a beautifully designed coffee capsule – to match his cufflinks – presses a button and following some supping, seduces the damsel in the tight dress.

-This luxury fantasy was further fueled by the fact that Nespresso couldn’t be found in the hypermarkets on the outskirts of town, but instead only in their own boutique stores from London to New York, where ornaments made of capsules were displayed on the wall.
+This luxury fantasy was further fueled by the fact that you couldn’t find Nespresso in suburban hypermarkets, but only in their own boutique stores from London to New York.
+Here, lavish ornaments made of capsules were proudly displayed on the walls.

-Of course, the trend towards single-person households and the fact that, for them, it’s not worth making a whole pot of coffee, have also played a role.
-Portafilter machines aren’t really an alternative because they’re too complicated, expensive and labor intensive.
+Of course, the trend towards single-person households and the fact that, for many, it’s not worth making a whole pot of coffee, have also played a role.
+Home espresso machines aren’t really an alternative because they’re too complicated, expensive and labor intensive.

 The modern power man has no time to brew – he has to make money, buy cars and seduce the ladies!